Professor Lord David Alton of

 Daasebere

-Professor (Emeritus) Emmaunel Oti Boateng
+Professor (Emeritus) Emmanuel Oti Boateng - (Deceased)

-Omanhene (Traditional King) of New Juaben State
+- Omanhene (Traditional King) of New Juaben State - Professor of Statistics - United Nations Commissioner on the International

 Civil Service Commission